Thumbness/pico_wifi_bot/README.md

 # pico_wifi_bot
-## A small robot/toy that can be controlled via a small browser app using MQTT
+## A small robot/toy that can be controlled via a small browser app

 ## What is it?
 This project is dedicated towards learning/implementing a wide aspect of technologies.